Mohammed Shehab

-Mohammed Shehab (born 1976) is a former professional snooker player from the United Arab Emirates.
+Mohammed Mustafa Shehab (born 11 December 1976) is a professional snooker player from the United Arab Emirates.

-The winner of the Snooker Singles at the 2007 Asian Indoor Games, Shehab has enjoyed good form in the six-red variant format, most notably at the 2018 Six-red World Championship, where he reached the quarter-finals, defeating reigning World Champion Mark Williams in the last 16.
+The winner of the Snooker Singles at the 2007 Asian Indoor Games, Shehab has enjoyed good form in six-red snooker, most notably at the 2018 Six-red World Championship, where he reached the quarter-finals, defeating reigning World Champion Mark Williams in the last 16.